Michelle F. Moseley Counseling

 What about payment?
 Do you accept insurance?

-My services are private as self-pay, which means that you pay for your sessions at the time they occur and I do not work with any insurance companies.
+My services are all self-pay, which means that you pay for your sessions at the time they occur and I do not work with any insurance companies.
 You are welcome to view my current fees.

 What can I expect from teletherapy?

 You may wonder about the etiquette for a telehealth session since you are not coming to my office.
 You will need to be in a private location, within the state of NC, at the time of our session.
 Ensure you have a strong internet signal available.
 You’ll want to be appropriately dressed for an appointment, just as if you were coming to an office (i.e. wearing a shirt).
 Remove other distractions – turn off notifications on your device, arrange for childcare, don’t try to drive or shop during our appointment.
-For more details about getting the most out of your telemental health appointment, check out the post linked below.
+You’re welcome to have comfort items or fidgets nearby, or to move around during our appointment, if that is helpful for you.
+For more details about getting the most out of your telemental health appointment, check out this blog post.

 **Note: I am a licensed mental health professional in NC.
-Due to current licensing lawas, I can only provide teletherapy to folks located within the state of North Carolina.**
+Due to current licensing laws, I can only provide teletherapy to folks who are located within the state of North Carolina at the time of the session.**

 Will you give me a diagnosis?